developingAlex/lakedisappointment/README.md

 1. We do it this way, in the backend, so that the client side doesn't have to have as much logic about how to handle a possible null response

-1. moving onto handling the post from a user to add a product to the wishlist:
+1. Moving onto handling the post from a user to add a product to the wishlist:
     ```javascript
     router.post('/wishlist/products/:productID', (req, res) => {
       const { productID } = req.params

     })
     ```

-1. going to use the findOneAndUpdate to make the update.
+1. Going to use the `findOneAndUpdate` to make the update.
     ```javascript
     router.post('/wishlist/products/:productID', requireJWT, (req, res) => {
       const { productID } = req.params